 Since the festival occurs in the lap of a picturesque forest patch during the Monsoon season when the mighty Baveli is flowing in full glory, the Vaisakha festival is indeed a ‘Festival of Nature’.

-Each day of the festival is marked by vibrant distinctive rituals that see the participation of people ranging from tribals to Brahmins, owning exclusive ritual titles and duties to make it an unrivalled festival of the State.
+Each day of the festival is marked by vibrant distinctive rituals that see the participation of people from different communities such as tribals, Brahmins etc, owning exclusive ritual titles and duties to make it an unrivalled festival of the State.
 The festival starts with the ritual Neyyattam (offering of ghee) and concludes with the Thrikkalashattu (concluding ritual).
 The bringing of a sword from Muthirerikavu in Wayanad initiates the festival.
 Cloaked in mystery, the rituals of Kottiyoor is an amalgamation of Tantric and Vedic science.

 Here, the presiding deity is a self-created idol (Swayamboo) of a fierce form of Lord Shiva who impeded the Yagam (offering) of King Daksha with his holy spirits (Bhoothaganangal) hearing the news of his wife’s death.
 Legend also pictures that the shrine is blessed with the presence of the Holy Trinity and the Mother Goddess.
 The temple which is devoid of formal structure and the deity is placed on a platform called ‘manithara’, which is made of river stones.